-Whereas, CB2 members and members of the public pointed out the heavy normal pedestrian flow normally present on Broadway and Spring streets, and also noted that the storefront just north of Skechers on the east side of Broadway is currently vacant, and could be a possible location to situate the line; and
+Whereas, CB2, Man. members and members of the public pointed out the heavy normal pedestrian flow normally present on Broadway and Spring streets, and also noted that the

-Whereas, CB2 members and members of the public also noted that the load-in time should be pushed back from the middle of the night to later in the morning, perhaps around 7 AM; now
+Whereas, CB2, Man. members and members of the public also noted that the load-in time should be pushed back from the middle of the night to later in the morning, perhaps around 7 AM; now

-Therefore Be It Resolved that CB2 Manhattan recommends approval of Sketchers Celebrity Signing/Photo Op (Sponsor: Sketchers), provided that the applications conform with all applicable laws, rules, regulations, and clearance requirements.
+Therefore Be It Resolved that CB2, Man. recommends approval of Skechers Celebrity Signing/Photo Op (Sponsor: Skechers), provided that the applications conform with all applicable laws, rules, regulations, and clearance requirements; and

-Therefore Be It Further Resolved that CB2 Manhattan recommends that the applicant consider the alternative suggestions for line location such as in front of the vacant storefront on Broadway adjacent to the Skechers store.
+Therefore Be It Further Resolved that CB2, Man. recommends that the applicant consider the alternative suggestions for line location such as in front of the vacant storefront on Broadway adjacent to the Skechers store; and

-Therefore Be It Finally Resolved that CB2 recommend that SAPO/NYPD prepare for the possibility of significant crowds given the popularity / social media reach of the expected celebrity attendee.
+Therefore Be It Finally Resolved that CB2, Man. recommend that SAPO/NYPD prepare for the possibility of significant crowds given the popularity/social media reach of the expected celebrity attendee.